BeepBoop486/Clean-Note/readme.txt

 - Switch between Spanish and English
 - Follow and Unfollow
 - Modify your profile
+- The whole source code is less than 1 MB

 TODO:
 - In the home will be shown only the posts from the users we follow